Fabijan Buntić

-Fabijan Buntić (born 24 February 1997) is a professional footballer who plays as a goalkeeper for Vizela.
-Born in Germany, he has represents Croatia at youth level.
+Fabijan Buntić (born 24 February 1997) is a professional footballer who plays as a goalkeeper for Azerbaijan Premier League club Qarabağ.
+Born in Germany, he has represented Croatia at youth level.

 Club career

+Buntić is a graduate of the VfB Stuttgart club's youth system.
+However, he has not played any official matches for the Stuttgart first team.

 Buntić made his professional debut for FC Ingolstadt in the 2.
 Bundesliga on 1 December 2018, starting in the match against Hamburger SV, which finished as a 2–1 home loss.
 On 6 February 2021, he scored a goal after coming up the field in the dying minutes of a 2–1 victory over Viktoria Köln.

+On 3 July 2022, he was transferred to the Portuguese club Vizela.
+On 6 August 2022, Buntić played his first game for Vizela in a match against Rio Ave.

+On 10 June 2024 he was transferred to Qarabağ in Azerbaijan Premier League.
+A three-year contract was signed between the club and the goalkeeper.

+International career

+Although he was born in Germany, he chose to represent the Croatian national team due to his Croatian heritage.
+In 2014, he was invited to the Croatian national team for players under 18.
+He played for Croatia's youth national teams for two years, appearing in seven matches for the U18 team and six matches for the U19 team.